 The performance of the subgroup triggering the initial designation on accountability indicators over the period of designation demonstrates a positive overall trajectory.

-The performance of the school’s Gap group on all indicators over the period of designation has not declined.

 Schools meeting the above as well as their interim targets towards long-term goals may petition SD DOE to exit the designation early.